DGuhr/spring-otel-extended/README.md

 ## Running the stack

-First, build the respective modules using e.g. `mvn clean package` in each of the 4 modules (see [TODO](#todo))
+First, build the respective modules using e.g. `mvn clean package` in each of the modules (see [TODO](#todo))

+**Note**: If you want to build the javaagent extension for use with the legacy app, you have to change the maven properties `<maven.compiler.source>` and `<maven.compiler.target>` to use 11 instead of 21.
+Without changing this, the extension does not get picked up by the classloader.

 You can start the stack simply by running `docker compose up --build -d` from the root directory of this repository.
+I added the pre-built `otel-javaagent-spring-extension-jdk11-1.0-SNAPSHOT.jar` for convenience reasons directly to the `legacy-tomcat-spring-app/agent` directory in this repository.

 The following endpoints are available when the stack is started:
 * `official-auto-otel-animal-app`: Call [http://localhost:8081/animals](http://localhost:8081/animals)